Snowdrops are among the first plants to flower in late winter, bringing some much-needed cheer.

 Dividing healthy clumps

-The main advantage to planting snowdrops ‘in the green’ is that you can be sure that the plants are alive and healthy when you buy or get them from a friend or neighbour.
+The main advantage of planting snowdrops ‘in the green’ is that you can be sure that the plants are alive and healthy when you plant them.

 Plant snowdrops deeply

 For best results, dive and replant your snowdrops on the same day, to prevent the plants from drying out.
 Plant your snowdrops deeply in moist soil and water thoroughly over the next few weeks, to ensure the roots quickly re-establish.